-Title and abstract (TA) screening is one of the most timeconsuming steps in the EGM design process, typically involving comprehending the titles and abstracts of tens or hundreds of thousands of papers for screening.
+Title and abstract (TA) screening is one of the most time-consuming steps in the EGM design process, typically involving comprehending the titles and abstracts of tens or hundreds of thousands of papers for screening.
 Through collaborating with 3ie, we make the following contributions:

-- 1. We develop a BERT-based AI agent to accelerate the TA screening portion of the EGM design process, and incorporate it into a human team to explore the efficiency gains made through human-AI teaming.
+- 1. We develop an AI agent using bidirectional encoder representations from transformers (BERT) to accelerate the TA screening portion of the EGM design process, and incorporate it into a human team to explore the efficiency gains made through human-AI teaming.
 With the best combination, our AI agent reduces human effort by 78.3% when identifying 80% of all eligible documents, as compared to no AI assistance. - 2.
-We compare our BERT-based AI agent against the industry standard SVM-based model, and find that the BERT-based model outperforms SVM in both model performance (12% average increase in accuracy for the three EGMs) and saved effort (17% reduction in required effort in the simulated case, and a 46% average reduction in effort for the three deployed EGMs). - 3.
-We identify the optimal training size (5,000 documents) for both model performance and saved effort. - 4.
-We compare active learning strategies and find that by using HP or LC we can decrease human effort by an additional 30% (compared to BERT with no AL) for identifying 80% of all included documents. - 5.
-We support the development of three EGMs: Agriculture, Nutrition, and Resilience.
+We compare our BERT-based AI agent against the industry standard model, and find that the BERT-based model outperforms the industry standard in both model performance (12% average increase in accuracy for the three EGMs) and saved effort (17% reduction in required effort in the simulated case, and a 46% average reduction in effort for the three deployed EGMs).

+- 3. We identify the optimal training size (5,000 documents) for both model performance and saved effort. - 4.
+We compare active learning (AL) strategies and find that by using high priority (HP) or least confidence (LC) we can decrease human effort by an additional 30% (compared to BERT with no AL) for identifying 80% of all included documents. - 5.
+We support the development of three EGMs: Agriculture [11], Nutrition [12], and Resilience [13] for use by the U.S. Agency for International Development.